MCDevKit/cmcc-docs/json-templating-engine/template-options.md

 }
 ```

-The path is a templated string, so you can use variables from the scope.
+Paths are templated strings, so you can use variables from the scope.

 ## Extend

-An option, that allows for merging one or more modules into the current template.
+The extend option allows merging one or more modules into the current template.

 ```json
 {